nwfsc-fram/boatnet/apps/dev-auth-server/README.md

 A dev-only auth server for use with developing boatnet apps without connecting to a live auth server.

 ### Setup
-- Navigate to `server/config/authProxyConfig.sample.json`, this files contains a template config.
+- Open the template config file located at:`server/config/authProxyConfig.sample.json`.
 We will use this when creating our actual config file.
-- Create the actual config file, name it: `server/config/authProxyConfig.json`.
+- Create an actual config file named: `server/config/authProxyConfig.json`.
 Here you can set the username and password to login, but do not duplicate any actual credentials.
-- Set up an actual CouchDB databse configuration for development, replace the dummy couch config  with
+- Set up a CouchDB databse configuration for development, replace the dummy couch config with
   - Example: `"couchDBInfo": {
           "urlRoot": "https://nwcdevfram2.nwfsc2.noaa.gov:6984",
           "readonlyDB": "boatnet-dev-testing"
         }`
 - Launch the auth server by navigating to apps/dev-auth-server directory and run yarn serve.
 This will start an HTTPS (self-signed) dev auth server running on port 9000.

 ## Certificates
 Note that bn-temp-cert.pem and temp-\*-key.pem are just temporary certificates/keys and are NOT intended for any production use!